LHRYANG/FSD/README.md

 #### 3. Explanations and Settings of Hyperparameters
 **explanations**

-- k: top-k candidate words are selected,default 3
+- k: top-k candidate words are selected, default 3
 - alpha: (1-alpha)p_lm -(alpha)*penalty
-- model_name_or_path: same as the tokenizer
-- n: n-gram
-- beta: smoothed n-gram model, default 0.9
-- sw_coeff: give stopwords a small penalty (<1) or larger penalty(>1),default 1
 - max_length: decoding max_length-prompt_length steps
+- n: the order of n-gram models
+- beta: the smoothness of n-gram models, default 0.9
+- sw_coeff: give stopwords a small penalty (<1) or larger penalty(>1), default 0.
-- punctuations=[] and stop_words=[]: You can add punctuations or other kinds of words to realize more granular control, If you use GPT-2, you at least need to add two special tokens ('Ċ' and 'ĊĊ') to punctuations, otherwise, some grammar errors may occur.
+- stop_words=[]: the list of stopwords.
+If you use GPT-2, you at least need to add two special tokens ('Ċ' and 'ĊĊ') to avoid grammars errors.

 **recommended settings (Chinese)**
 | Hyperparameter | fsd_decoding | fsd_vec_decoding |